Sale and Leaseback: Definition and Meaning | Spark Finance Glossary

 Sale and Leaseback

-A transaction where a business sells an asset it owns to a finance provider and immediately leases it back, releasing equity while retaining use.
+A transaction where a business sells an asset it owns to a finance company and simultaneously leases it back, releasing the capital tied up in the asset.

-A sale and leaseback (also called asset refinance) is a transaction in which a business sells an asset it owns outright to a finance provider and simultaneously enters into a lease agreement to continue using the asset.
-The business receives a cash lump sum equal to the agreed sale price and makes monthly lease payments to the finance provider thereafter.
+A sale and leaseback is a transaction where a business sells an asset it owns outright (or with significant equity) to a finance provider and simultaneously enters into a lease agreement to continue using that asset.
+The business receives cash for the asset sale while retaining the operational use of the asset through the lease.

 Related products